bartvanhoey/AbpFacebookRegistration/abpio/SetupFacebookRegistrationWithEmailVerification.md

 In the **Pages/Account** folder you find the files needed for the Email Confirmation after User Registration.
 I copied/pasted these files from the [Account Module](https://github.com/abpframework/abp/tree/dev/modules/account/src/Volo.Abp.Account.Web/Pages/Account) of the **ABP Framework** and adapted them to my needs.
 By doing so, you override the original files of the Account Module and you can hook in into the registration flow.

 The heavy-lifting happens mainly in the **RegisterModel** file.
-When an unregistered user clicks on the **Facebook** button to login, the **OnPostAsync** method is gets executed.
+When an unregistered user clicks on the **Facebook** button to login, the **OnPostAsync** method gets executed.
 The **RegisterExternalUserAsync** method to create the user is called next.
 At the end of the RegisterExternalUserAsync method an email is sent by the **SendEmailToAskForEmailConfirmationAsync** method.

 ## Test the Facebook Registration flow and User Email Verification